vipulchib/aws-cloudformation/README.md

          Default: Transit
      ```

-Lets walk through and create the template from scratch:

 # Building a Stack
 We will build the Stack and use AWS CLI to create, monitor, update and delete stacks.